 The realization hits you like a splash of cold water.
 Now, it’s You vs. Gravity in a battle to keep everything where it should be.
 And it’s true, collagen production starts to diminish after the mid-twenties.
 Oh, shoot!

-One thing they forgot to mention in the turning 30 manual is the increased confidence you would gain.
+One thing they forgot to mention in the “Turning 30” manual is the increased confidence you would gain.
 Things you were worried about before don’t matter anymore.

-Of course, it would be delightful to have everything structured and be totally independent before stepping into a new decade.
-And to have reached every objective by a certain age.
-Life is legitimately a race: once an objective is fulfilled.
-Then you expected to go onto the next one instantly.
-Resulting, in not having enough time to properly savor your achievement.
+Of course, it would be delightful to have everything neatly structured and to be completely independent before entering a new decade, accomplishing every goal by a certain age.
+Life is often seen as a race: once one objective is fulfilled, you’re expected to immediately move on to the next one.
+This results in not having enough time to truly savor your achievements.